+As of September 30, 2020, we had 66 full-time employees.
 As our research, development, manufacturing and commercialization plans and strategies develop, and as we transition into operating as a public company, we expect to need additional managerial, operational, sales, marketing, financial and other personnel.
 Future growth would impose significant added responsibilities on members of management, including, but not limited to:

-- · identifying, recruiting, compensating, integrating, maintaining and motivating additional employees; - managing our internal research and development efforts effectively, including identification of clinical candidates, scaling our manufacturing process and navigating product candidate clinical development and the FDA's, or other comparable regulatory agency's, review process for our product candidates; and - improving our operational, financial and management controls, reporting systems and procedures.
+- identifying, recruiting, compensating, integrating, maintaining and motivating additional employees; - managing our internal research and development efforts effectively, including identification of clinical candidates, scaling our manufacturing process and navigating product candidate clinical development and the FDA, or other comparable regulatory agency's, review process for our product candidates; and - · improving our operational, financial and management controls, reporting systems and procedures.